Frank Thornton (Irish republican): Irish War of Independence (1919-1921)

-From 1919, Thornton joined the Michael Collins' intelligence operations and played a key role in organising IRA activities across South Armagh, Louth, Monaghan, Cavan, Longford and Down.
+From 1919, Thornton joined the Michael Collins' intelligence operations and played a key role in organising IRA activities across Armagh, Louth, Monaghan, Cavan, Longford and Down.
 Based at 3 Crow Street, Dublin, the IRA Intelligence Staff included of the Director of Intelligence Michael Collins, the Deputy Director of Intelligence Liam Tobin, 2nd Deputy Director of Intelligence Tom Cullen, and Third Deputy Director of Intelligence Thornton.

-Probably the most high-profile death of the Irish War of Independence in County Wexford was Royal Irish Constabulary (RIC) District Inspector Percival Lea-Wilson, which features in the movie Michael Collins.
+Probably the most high-profile death of the Irish War of Independence in County Wexford was Royal Irish Constabulary (RIC) District Inspector Percival Lee-Wilson, which features in the movie Michael Collins.
 He was shot dead outside his Gorey home on 15 June 1920.
-At the end of the Easter Rising, Collins had allegedly seen Lea-Wilson (then stationed at Dublin) mistreating prisoners.
+At the end of the Easter Rising, Collins had allegedly seen Lee-Wilson (then stationed at Dublin) mistreating prisoners.
 There were six I.R.A. men involved in the shooting included Thornton and Tobin, both of whom travelled from Dublin.

 On Bloody Sunday (1920), the Cairo Gang Assassinations were enacted.
 The killings were planned to coincide with a Gaelic football match between Dublin and Tipperary, because the large crowds around Dublin would allow the members of Collins' Squad to move about more easily, and make it more difficult for the British to detect them before and after the attack.
 Through 2nd Lt J.C.
 Reynolds of F Company Auxiliary Division, Collins was provided with information on the Auxiliaries responsible for the killing of Peadar Clancy, Dick McKee and Conor Clune.
 Frank Thornton, as one of Collins intelligence staff, was to receive information and photographs of the "murder gang", not only of F Company but of Q Company and a number of others also.

 Irish Civil War (1922-23)

 Frank Thornton supported the December 1921 Anglo-Irish Treaty.
-He was appointed a colonel commandant in the National Army the following year taking charge at the Criminal Investigation Department at Oriel House, Westland Row.
+He was appointed a colonel commandant in the National Army the following year while taking charge at the Criminal Investigation Department at Oriel House, Westland Row.

 On 22 August 1922 Two Free State soldiers were killed and three wounded in an ambush at Redmondstown, County Kilkenny on the road between Clonmel and Kilkenny.
 Free State commandant Thornton was badly wounded in the incident.
 Three other Free State officers had been captured by the irregulars in the same spot the previous night.